nrschlies/Projects/README.md

 # Projects

-Some of the projects I've worked on:
+A collection of projects I've embarked upon:

-* **wiki-find.py:** Uses Wikipedia library to generate random article in a tkinter window.
-* **led-cam.py:** Uses Raspberry Pi camera to recognize faces and shine red and blue lights if the face is a match to a predetermined list.
+- **Encryption Algorithms**:
+    - **Description**: An ambitious endeavor into the realm of cryptography, crafting a myriad of encryption algorithms purely using built-in C methods.
+        - Files:
+            - 3des.c
+            - CaesarCipher.c
+            - RSA.c
+            - algotest.c
+            - caesar_cipher.c
+            - enigma_machine.c
+            - playfair_cipher.c
+            - rc4.c
+            - substitution_cipher.c
+            - transposition_cipher.c
+            - vigenere_cipher.c

+- **ENGR-102-Final**:
-* **ENGR-102-Final:** Final project of ENGR102: Electromechanical System Design, built a robot car to showcase line tracking and obstacle detection.
+    - **Description**: A culmination of ENGR102: Electromechanical System Design.
+Showcased a robot car demonstrating line tracking and obstacle detection capabilities.

+- **ENGR-103**:
+    - **Description**: Over the duration of this semester-long course, ideated and prototyped an obstacle detection system catered for the Braille Institute.

+- **pi_approx.py**:
+    - **Description**: Implemented Monte Carlo approximation alongside a circle representation to deduce the value of pi.

+- **led-cam.py**:
+    - **Description**: Utilizes face_recognition library for RasPi cam and checks if that face recognition is in the list of blacklisted users.
+If the raspberry pi camera detects a blacklisted face, a series of Neopixel lights alternate in a blue-red pattern.
+    - **Author**: Noah Schliesman

+- **spotify-analytics.py**:
-* **spotify-analytics.py:** Uses Spotify API to take the average analytics of a playlist and place them into a tkinter GUI window to present the average danceability, energy, key (WIP), loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, and duration of a playlist.
-To test it out, enter your own Spotify Developer Client ID and Client Secret.
+    - **Description**: Utilizes Spotify API to calculate and present average analytics of a playlist in a tkinter GUI window.
+Metrics include average danceability, energy, key (WIP), loudness, speechiness, acousticness, instrumentalness, liveness, valence, tempo, and duration.
-* **ENGR-103:** Throughout the semester long course, contains the Ideation and prototyping of an obstacle detection system for the braille institute.
+    - **Note**: To experiment, input your Spotify Developer Client ID and Client Secret.

+- **LED-Paintings**:
-* **LED-Paintings:** Wrote Arduino code that uses a joystick to rotate through different programs for a LED strip.
+    - **Description**: Developed Arduino code using a joystick to transition between various programs designed for an LED strip.

-   * Mode 1: Paintings (Art used with permission):
-      Uses a 100x3 matrix to store rgb values and randomly picks a pixel to put into a neopixel LED strip.
-      Rotate through paintings with joystick movement.
-      Rotate to mode 2 by pushing the joystick.
-   * Mode 2: Special Functions (Includes some code written Adafruit used and credited):
-      Specific functions written for led strip.
-      Rotate through functions with joystick movement.
-      Rotate back to mode 1 by pushing the joystick.
- * **test_with_openai.py:** Gaining familiarity with openai API through a TTS to audio response program
+- **wiki-find.py**:
+    - **Description**: Generates a random Wikipedia article displayed in a tkinter window using the Wikipedia library.

+- **test_with_openai.py**:
+    - **Description**: Embark on an original interface blending OpenAI's cutting-edge capabilities with Text-to-Speech technology.
+Designed with a forward-thinking approach, it demonstrates a deep understanding of multithreading for simultaneous processing (still under development).
+This practical tool captivates users with its intuitive design and color-coded console outputs, ideal for those seeking to dive into the AI realm.

+- **8qnsv2.py**:
+    - **Description**: Dive deep into the intricacies of the N-Queens puzzle with this creative spin.
+Utilizing three distinct, complex strategies: Simulated Annealing, Hill Climbing with Sidestep, and Depth First Search, this project exhibits depth in understanding AI search algorithms.
+With `tkinter` at its core, the GUI presents an aesthetic visualization of real-time puzzle-solving, making it a compelling tool for both educational demonstrations and AI enthusiasts.